 Fearing the unexpected is normal, but when it comes to PANCE prep, our nerves can affect our test scores.
 We think the more we know about test day, the better.

 Of course before you can even take the PANCE you have to study.
 A lot.
-It’s easier with Picmonic for PAs.
+It’s easier if you use Picmonic as your PA study guide.
 You can try it for free to calm your nerves and get you as prepared as possible before T-day.

 But what about when the studying is done and it’s actually test day?
 No need to break out into a cold sweat.
 We have the 411 on what you can expect when you take the PANCE.